xulihang/PP_DocLayout_ONNX/README.md

        ```

    3. Download the model PP-DocLayoutV3.onnx and PP-DocLayoutV3.onnx.data from [huggingface](https://hf-mirror.com/Bei0001/PP-DocLayoutV3-ONNX/tree/main) and put the files under the `ppdoclayout` folder.
+   4. For macOS, you can use the mlx version which is faster: <https://github.com/xulihang/PP_DocLayout_MLX>

 * PPDocLayout L (This is model is old.
 Use it for ImageTrans before 6.0.1)